 When you move away from your boundaries your life will feel unbalanced.
 Be clear with your partner, what is acceptable and unacceptable to you in your relationship.

-We all have different limits, so it's important your partner knows what they are; they're not a mind reader.
+We all have different limits, so your partner must know what they are; they're not a mind reader.

 An example of a boundary for you could be: "To be in a monogamous relationship."

-The thing about boundaries, they change and evolve over time.
+The thing about boundaries, they change and evolve.
 What was a boundary for you when you were in a new relationship may no longer apply.
 What makes people feel safe one minute may not be needed the next.
 So how do you keep track of what's a boundary for you, let alone your partner, and vice versa?

 The easiest way to know a boundary has been crossed is when you start to feel unbalanced.
 You may start to feel angry or resentful, which is an indication that one (or more) of your boundaries has been crossed/violated.